david-millett/minecreeper/README.md

 * It must include separate *HTML*, *CSS*, and *JavaScript* data files
 * It must be deployed online so the world can play it

-Over the course of a week, we were tasked with:
+Over the course of a week, I was tasked with:
 * Planning the project
 * Creating a *GitHub* repo to host the project
 * Building the project